opensafely-core/job-runner/DEVELOPERS.md

 server](https://github.com/opensafely-core/job-server) by polling the job server.

 Jobs belong to a `workspace`.
-This describes the git repo containing the OpenSAFELY-compliant project under execution; the git branch, and kind of database to use.
+This describes the git repo containing the OpenSAFELY-compliant project under execution; the git branch, and which database to use.
 The workspace also acts as a kind of namespace for partitioning outputs of its jobs.